Financial-Times/careers/README.md

 More on [what it's like to work in FT Tech](https://twitter.com/lc512k/status/933748080356265985)

+Have any questions or want to send us your CV?
+Email laura.carvajal@ft.com

-**You can send us your cv at laura.carvajal@ft.com.
-Direct applicants only, please.**
+Direct applicants only, please.